Addie ModelSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 7. Customise: The ADDIE model is flexible.
 Customise it to fit your organisation's specific needs.
 For example, you may need to spend more time on the analysis phase if your organisation has complex learning needs.

-Adopting the ADDIE model in your institution can be a transformative step towards creating more effective and engaging learning experiences.
+Adopting the ADDIE model in your institution can be a transformative step towards creating more engaging lessons that connect with learners.

 Remember that the journey of instructional design is not always linear, and it's acceptable to iterate and refine as you progress.
 The ADDIE model is not a rigid framework but a flexible guide that can be tailored to your unique context and needs.
 A